The Complete Beginner's Path

 Different robots contribute demonstrations to a shared policy.
 Toggle embodiments on/off.

 The positive transfer hypothesis: Even though a WidowX arm and a Franka Panda have different kinematics, they share the same visual semantics ("what is a cup?") and task structures ("pick, then place").
 It's this shared structure that enables transfer.
+OXE showed that a model trained on data from 22 robots outperforms models trained on data from any single robot, even when tested on that single robot.
+The diverse data acts as regularization — it forces the model to learn task-general features rather than robot-specific shortcuts.

 Check: Why does cross-embodiment training help?